nutanix/libvfio-user/docs/spdk.md

 SPDK and libvfio-user
 =====================

-[SPDK v21.01](https://github.com/spdk/) has support for a virtual NVMe controller called nvmf/vfio-user.
+[SPDK](https://github.com/spdk/) has support for a virtual NVMe controller called nvmf/vfio-user.
 These are instructions on how to use it with the QEMU `vfio-user` client.

 Build QEMU
 ----------

-You will need QEMU 10.1 plus a [small fix](https://lore.kernel.org/qemu-devel/20250827190810.1645340-1-john.levon@nutanix.com/).
+You will need QEMU 10.1.1 or later.
 Let's build it:

 ```
+cd ~/src/
+curl -L https://download.qemu.org/qemu-10.1.1.tar.xz | tar xJf -
-cd ~/src/qemu
+cd ~/src/qemu-10.1.1
-git clone https://github.com/jlevon/qemu.git -b fix-class-code .

 ./configure --enable-kvm --enable-vnc --target-list=x86_64-softmmu --enable-trace-backends=log --enable-debug
 make -j
 ```